tonypdmtr/68hc08/asm8.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With automatic SP offsets, you can't be sure at all times of the actual offset
-used (after all, the idea is to let the assembler decide automatically), so
+used (after all, the idea is to let the assembler figure it out automatically),
-certain optimizations that depend on specific stack offsets may no longer work
+so certain optimizations that depend on specific stack offsets may no longer
-if stack ordering is later changed.
-For example:
+work if stack ordering is later changed.
+For example, _divide HX by ten_:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-                    pshhx                         ;Place number to divide on stack ldhx      #10                 ;H = 0, X = divisor pula
+                    pshhx                         ;place number to divide on stack clrh
-                    div                           ;MSB (assuming it is at TOS) psha
-                    lda       2,sp
+                    ldx       #10                 ;divisor
-                    div                           ;LSB (assuming it is at TOS) sta       2,sp
+                    pula                          ;A = MSB (assuming number at TOS) div                           ;divide it
+                    psha                          ;put it back on stack
+                    lda       2,sp                ;A = LSB (assuming number at TOS) div                           ;divide it
-                    pulhx                         ;HX = result
+                    sta       2,sp                ;save it back to stack pulhx                         ;HX = result
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 will work.
 But, if it were changed to:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-                    pshhx                         ;Place number to divide on stack
+                    pshhx                         ;place number to divide on stack

                     #spauto                       ;auto mode and zero offset

-                    psha                          ;added later to protect A
+                    psha                          ;<<< added later to protect A

+                    clrh
-                    ldhx      #10
+                    ldx       #10                 ;divisor
-                    pula
+                    pula                          ;A = MSB (assuming number at TOS) div                           ;divide it
+                    psha                          ;put it back on stack
-                    div                           ;MSB (assuming it is at TOS) psha
+                    lda       2,sp                ;A = LSB (assuming number at TOS) div                           ;divide it
-                    lda       2,sp
-                    div                           ;LSB
-                    sta       2,sp
+                    sta       2,sp                ;save it back to stack

-                    pula                          ;added later ...
+                    pula                          ;<<< added later to protect A ...
-                    ...
                     #sp                           ;cancel auto mode and offsets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 it will no longer work because `PULA` / `PSHA` always work on the top-most
-stack element (#SPAUTO cannot alter those instructions), which in this case is
+stack element (`#SPAUTO` does not alter mnemonics), which in this case is no
-no longer the number we want to divide (as `PSHA` before `LDHX` has placed its
+longer the number we want to divide (as `PSHA` before `CLRH` has placed its
 own value on the top-of-stack, as we now decided to protect register A from
 destruction during the division operation) moving the MSB of the number we want
 to divide to the true offset `2,SP`.